modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 [[!Quip]]
 ```

-Next, we want to specify - in both the Quip and Quip Reply calls - a 'closeAfter' property.
+Next, we want to specify - in both the Quip and Quip Reply calls - a `&closeAfter` property.
 This tells Quip to automatically close commenting on these threads after 30 days of the thread creation (when we load it).

 In our QuipReply call, we want to tell Quip to moderate all posts, and the moderators for our post can be found in the Moderators User Group (we'll explain how to set this up later in the tutorial).